 - Don’t even make a banner – get creative and use these for other kinds of projects!
 If you do, please let me know, I’d love to see!

-If you want to know more about the history of sugar skulls, check out my other post, as well as other ideas with sugar skulls:
+If you want to know more about the history of sugar skulls and other Day of the Dead crafts, check out my other post, as well as other ideas with sugar skulls:

 Thanks for check out my free printable and Sugar Skull Paper Banner article!